Website sustainable UX improvements

 A SUSTAINABLE UX PROJECT

-Business challenge: Apply sustainable UX and web design to a website to make it use less energy, reduce negative impacts on the environment, and regenerate the its natural resources.
+Business Challenge: Apply sustainable UX and web design to a website to make it use less energy and reduce negative impacts on the environment without degrading the user experience

 Discovery